 Many real estate agents are beginning to create floor plan images and documents to attach to their listing marketing materials to assist in selling their home.
-This is because homeowners want to look beyond the photos and images that are found online, and be able to visualize the floor plan for the property.
+This is because homeowners want to look beyond the photos and images found online and visualize the floor plan for the property.
 For buyers, the floor plan can make the difference between liking or loving the home.

 Contemporary Floor Plan

-In many of the new construction properties that are being built around the country today, the contemporary floor plan is a hallmark feature.
+In many of the new construction properties built around the country today, the contemporary floor plan is a hallmark feature.
 This floor plan is designed to be an open concept floor plan, in which one room gradually flows into the next.
-The floor plan emphasizes the need for sustainability, and is created to allow for open air flow.
-In many cases, this floor plan will feature a large living room area that blends into the dining room and kitchen.
+The floor plan emphasizes the need for sustainability and is created to allow for open airflow.
+This floor plan will feature a large living room area that blends into the dining room and kitchen in many cases.
 It is an ideal floor plan option for those who love to entertain.

 Farmhouse Floor Plan

 All things farmhouse are trending today, and luckily, this floor plan has been a quintessential American floor plan for more than a century.
 The farmhouse floor plan is traditional, with distinct rooms drawn in the home.
-In a farmhouse home, one might find a small kitchen, a separate eating area, a parlor and a living room.
+In a farmhouse home, one might find a small kitchen, a separate eating area, a parlor, and a living room.
 Most bedrooms are located upstairs, and there's often a wraparound porch that extends the living space into the outdoors.
-The farmhouse floor plan is quaint and charming, and it's a popular option for home buyers who are searching for more character in their next home.
+The farmhouse floor plan is quaint and charming, and it's a popular option for homebuyers searching for more character in their next home.

 Ranch Floor Plan